Effect of Cosmic Neutrino Background on the Dark Matter Self-interaction via Neutrino force: Phenomenology of the self-interacting dark matter

 For simplicity, we consider the contribution from a single neutrino mass.
 Results are presented for both the limit of massless ($m_\nu = 0$) and the massive neutrino ($m_\nu \simeq 0.05 \;\text{eV})$.
-The latter represents a lower bound for the heaviest neutrino mass derived from neutrino oscillation experiments, \(\Delta m_{31}^2 \simeq 2.5 \times 10^{-3}\,\mathrm{eV}^2\)~\cite{PhysRevD.110.030001} where we take the lightest neutrino mass to be \(m_1 \ge 0\).
+The latter represents a lower bound for the heaviest neutrino mass derived from neutrino oscillation experiments, \(\Delta m_{31}^2 \simeq 2.5 \times 10^{-3}\,\mathrm{eV}^2\)~\cite{ParticleDataGroup:2024cfk} where we take the lightest neutrino mass to be \(m_1 \ge 0\).
 The C$\nu$B's temperature in our work ranges from the present-day value $T =T_0 \simeq 1.7 \times 10^{-4}$ eV back to earlier epochs, allowing us to examine both relativistic and non-relativistic limits of the potentials.
 The general results are summarized below.

 A general trend toward larger cross-section per DM mass for larger coupling $G$ is observed in every sample parameter set, due to stronger potentials.
 The resulting cross-section goes as $G^4$, confirming that the Born approximation is valid for the DM scattering via the neutrino force for our interaction in Eq.~\eqref{Effective DM Interaction}.
-Note that this contrasts the $G^{4/3}$ dependence in Ref.~\cite{Orlofsky_2021}, where cross-sections are analytically derived from repulsive neutrino potentials of the form $1/r^5$.
+Note that this contrasts the $G^{4/3}$ dependence in ref.~\cite{Orlofsky_2021}, where cross-sections are analytically derived from repulsive neutrino potentials of the form $1/r^5$.
 Such an effect is referred to arise from the resummation of multiple neutrino exchange.
 The differing signs of the potential explain these discrepancies.
 Our study employs an attractive $1/r^5$ potential, regulated via the flat potential.

 In the NR limit, the neutrino background potential $V_{\text{bkg}}$ has minimal impact for both scalar and pseudoscalar interactions, as the impact on the cross section is dominated by the vacuum potential $V_{\text{vac}}$ at short range ($r \ll T^{-1}$).
 In the relativistic limit, background potentials $V_{\text{bkg}}$ for both interactions share the same forms, making their parameter spaces indistinguishable.
-For DM masses within a range $m_\chi \lesssim T$, the background potential $V_{\text{bkg}}$ is comparable in magnitude but opposite in sign to $V_{\text{vac}}$ at short range ($r \ll T^{-1}$), thereby screening the $V_{\text{vac}}$ and effectively reducing scattering cross-section.
-Therefore, the region with $m_\chi \lesssim T$, which incorporates the C\text{$\nu$}B, is shifted upward for a higher value of coupling to be pertained with the small-structure formation constraints.
+In a regime where DM mass is smaller than the temperature, $m_\chi \lesssim T$, the background potential $V_{\text{bkg}}$ cancels the vacuum potential $V_{\text{vac}}$ at short range ($r \ll T^{-1}$), and effectively reduces the scattering cross-section.